Menu

 Log in

 Spider Chain of Lakes is located 14 miles northeast of Hayward, Wisconsin in Sawyer County.
 The Chain is comprised of five interconnected lakes, which include Clear, Big Spider, Little Spider, Fawn, and North.
 The Chain hosts a fishery for walleye, muskie, bass, and panfish.
 It is characterized by a rich underwater structure of reefs, points, and dropoffs, and large fish-holding cabbage beds abound.
-A map of the Chain can be found HERE.
+Click HERE for a MAP of the lakes.

 SPIDER LAKE COURTESY CODE - Quiet Hours